The new ETIAS waiver program (European Travel Information and Authorisation System) is expected to come into effect by the end of 2022.

-Budapest is also one of the most famous European locations for spas and wellness centers.
-Some were founded centuries ago and are real architectonic marvels of handmade tiles and colored glass.
+Budapest is also one of the most famous European locations for spas and wellness centres.
+Some were founded centuries ago and are real architectonic marvels of handmade tiles and coloured glass.

 Every summer, the Sziget Festival turns the Danube’s Obunda Island into one of the greatest music events in the world.
 More than half a million people gather here to see the likes of Arctic Monkeys, Gorillaz, Kendrick Lamar, Muse, and Rihanna.

 Prague with ETIAS

 Known by many as the City of a Hundred Spires, Prague is a maze of Gothic churches, Baroque sculptures, and contemporary art located in the Czech Republic.
 A walk around this architectonic pastiche is enough reason for most tourists to fall in love with Prague.